+91-932-003-6777 info@indicure.com

 Frequently Asked Questions

 Indian hospitals are known around the world for their high-quality care and world-class infrastructure.
-The best deep brain surgery hospitals in India feature a dedicated neurosciences department that is regarded as Center of Excellence.
+The best deep brain surgery hospitals in India feature a dedicated neurosciences department that is regarded as a Center of Excellence.

 National and international bodies such as the National Accreditation for Facilities and Healthcare Providers (NABH) and the Joint Commission International have accredited these hospitals (JCI).
 These certifications guarantee the quality of clinical care and safety.